Last updated: July 15, 2023

-This is a good thing, because the emptiness and isolation at Hanging Rock and the Baltzer Lookout create the perfect atmosphere.
+This is a good thing, because the emptiness and isolation at Hanging Rock and the Baltzer Lookout create that perfect atmosphere.

 Hanging Rock and the Baltzer lookout are absolutely stunning but they are both un-fenced.
 This adds to the beauty of the area, but it also makes exploring a bit riskier.
 Stay well back from cliff edges at all times, especially when taking photos.
 It’s also not recommended to hike to the very tip of Hanging Rock.
 Potentially strong winds and narrow surfaces make this a dangerous undertaking.
 If you’re visiting the area by yourself, let others know about your plans.